-On 20 November the clock shelter was officially opened and declared completed at a small event prior to the Light Up a Life Christmas Switch On Event – watch this short video below…
+On 20 November 2014 the clock shelter was officially opened and declared complete at a small event prior to the Light Up a Life Christmas Switch On Event

-The shelter has been repainted, re-roofed and cleaned up, and thanks to your generous donations and support the four clocks in the top are now in full working order for the future.
+The shelter had been repainted, re-roofed and cleaned up.
+Thanks to your generous donations and support, the four clocks in the top are now in full working order for the future.

 No one seems to know when this edifice was built, other than it’s going on for 100 years old.
 No one seems to know when three of the clocks went missing, or when the final one stopped.
 But now, a much loved Cleveleys landmark has been restored and maintained for the future, and it’s all thanks to the strength of our local community.
 Well done and thank you to everyone!